shirhatti/ThrottlePrototype/Throttling APIs.md

 ### Role

-The idea here is to provide logs and diagnostic information to extract information such as what resources are throttled, how often resources are requested.
+The idea here is to provide logs and diagnostic information to extract information such as what resources are throttled, how often resources are requested, etc.

+### Implementation layer

+This is a higher level concern and should be implemented in the layer where the Rate Limiter API is consumed.
+Additional logging could also be added in the implementation of the rate limit count storage.

 ### Reference Designs